MCH0202/CASA0014_Smart_Garden/README.md

 ### Test the System

 - Power on the device and observe LED feedback.
 - Use an MQTT client (e.g., MQTT Explorer) to check the topics and the result should looks like figure below.
+(There is not much evidence of LEDS pictures since the Chrono Lumina unit has not worked since the last reset.
+However, Mqtt Explorer can indicate that the LEDS should be on.)
 <img src="/result/result2.png" alt="result" style="zoom:1%;" />